Code360In/katacoda-scenarios-27/nlp-nanodegree/bag-of-words/theory.md

 ## Limitations
 ### Size

 As the size of the dictionary increases with new encoded data, so too does the length of the vector representing those documents.
-If we apply this approach on thousands of children's stories for example, the length of the vector could be hundreds of thousands of positions long, with some documents using very few of the tokenized words in the vocabulary.
-This can create a vector with many zeros, a sparse representation of the data, which is difficult to model in terms of memory restrictions and computational resources.
+If we apply this approach on thousands of children's stories for example, the length of the vector could be hundreds of thousands of positions long, with some documents using very few of the tokenized words in the vocabulary. **This can create a vector with many zeros, a sparse representation of the data**, which is difficult to model in terms of memory restrictions and computational resources.

 Accordingly, strategies to reduce the dimensional space of a BOW model take place at the preprocessing stage, where text is stripped of punctuation, stop words, spelling is corrected and case is normalized.

 ### Context

-Finally, relying simply on the presence of a word and ignoring the order means that the context or semantic content is not included in the model.
+Finally, relying simply on the presence of a word and ignoring the order means that **the context or semantic content is not included in the mode**l.

 Other common word embedding approaches involve slightly more sophisticated methods of scoring, which we mentioned earlier with TF-IDF and word2vec.
 These methods attempt to capture the semantic representation of the word embeddings for more accurate feature extraction.